 Built a new body

 I’ve completely transformed myself this year.
-It involved a lot of hard work and determination, but I’ve did it.
+It involved a lot of hard work and determination, but I’ve done it.
 My physique is now at it’s prime.
 I’ve never looked and felt better my whole life.
 For the past 30 days, I’ve been resting, but starting from tomorrow, I am getting back to the gym, and working out, more than ever.

 Became a more patient person

-Ofcourse I am talking about my immigration paperwork process, and how long it took me to complete it.
+Of course, I am talking about my immigration paperwork process, and how long it took me to complete it.
 And now that it’s almost done, I see a massive transformation in my personality.
 Quite possibly this is the biggest achievement that I’ve accomplished in 2012.

 Brought my immigration process to the final stage

 I believe that this waiting game finally paid off.
 And I’ve used this time waiting to the best of my abilities.
-Now I am on a good way to become an American and achieve my life long dream of living in the USA.
+Now I am on a good way to become an American and achieve my lifelong dream of living in the USA.

 As this is my first article in 2013, I want to wish you a Merry Christmas and a Happy New Year.
-I want you to join me in 2013 with a lots of guts, courage, smart work, dedication and determination to live the lives we desire NOW, and not in the future.
+I want you to join me in 2013 with lots of guts, courage, smart work, dedication and determination to live the lives we desire NOW, and not in the future.